Affiliate Scholars, Activists, and Artists

 mYia X is a proud Jamaican born and Boston based poet, intellectual, activist, healer, and abolitionist.
 She has over two decades of experience organizing to free political prisoners.

-Kristen J. Maye graduated from the University of North Carolina at Chapel Hill with a BA in Afro-American Studies and History.
-Her research engages political theory with questions at the intersection of slavery, neoliberalism and gender.
+Dr. Kristen J. Maye Focuses her research on engagements with political theory and questions at the intersection of slavery, neoliberalism and gender.
 She is interested in exploring the position of anti-Blackness in progressive civil society and thinking through how anti-Blackness impacts Western conceptions of what it means to be human.
 Kristen spent the time between her undergraduate studies and her return to school working in criminal justice and drug policy reform in New York City.
 In her spare time she enjoys biking and beer.